peacecorps/mapping-toolkit/README.md

 ####4.
 Human Centered Design

 Human Centered Design emphasizes empathy, optimism, learning from failure and rapid iteration -- the hallmarks of any great Peace Corps project.
-These principles should drive any data collection or OpenStreetMap activity.
+Blend design and implementation through rapid cycles of planning, action, reflection and revision (drawing on local knowledge, feedback and energy) to foster learning from both success and failure.
+Manage risks by making ‘small bets’: pursuing activities with promise and dropping others.
 To learn more about how to use Human Centered Design in your Peace Corps work (highly recommended!), see IDEO's [Design Kit and Field Guide to Human Centered Design.](http://www.designkit.org/)

 ##Peace Corps OpenStreetMap Projects in a Box